 Certain information contained in this report (the "Information") originates from and/or is copyrighted by MSCI Inc., its subsidiaries ("MSCI") or information providers (the "MSCI Parties") and may have been used to calculate scores, signals and other indicators.
 The information is intended for internal use only and may not be reproduced or redistributed in whole or in part without prior written permission.
-This information does not constitute an offer to buy or sell and should not be construed as an advertisement or recommendation for any security, financial instrument or product, or trading strategy, or as an indication or guarantee of future performance.
+This information or guarantee of future performance.
 Some funds may be based on or linked to MSCI indices, and MSCI may be compensated on the basis of fund assets under management or other key metrics.
 MSCI has established an information barrier between index research and certain information.
-None of the Information in and of itself can be used to determine which securities to buy or sell or when to buy or sell be.
-Information is provided without warranty of any kind.
+None of the Information in and of itself can be used to determine which securities to buy or sell or when to buy or sell them.
+The Information is provided without warranty of any kind.
 The user assumes the entire risk of their own use of the Information or its use by a third party authorised by them.
 The MSCI parties shall not assume any warranty or guarantee for the authenticity, accuracy and/or completeness of the Information and expressly state that they disclaim any warranties of an express or implied nature.
-The MSCI Parties shall not be liable for any errors or omissions in connection with the information contained herein, nor for any direct, indirect or special damages, punitive damages, consequential or other damages (including lost profits), even if advised of the possibility of such damages.
+The MSCI Parties shall not be liable for any errors or omissions in connection with the information contained herein, nor for any direct, indirect or special damages, punitive damages, consequential or other damages (including lost profits), even if davised of the possibility of such damages.